gessic-apps/bankrolled-agentic-bookie/smart-contracts/API_README.md

 # Smart Contracts API Server

-This API server allows you to deploy and interact with the NBA betting market smart contracts through simple HTTP endpoints.
+This API server allows you to deploy and interact with the betting market smart contracts for both NBA and Soccer markets through simple HTTP endpoints.
+The system supports both standard win/lose markets and markets with draw odds for soccer.

 ## Setup